Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “… And from this most putrid font of indifferentism flows that absurd and erroneous view, or rather insanity, that liberty of conscience should be asserted and claimed for everyone.
 It spreads ruin in sacred and civil affairs, though some repeat over and over again with the greatest impudence that some advantage accrues to religion from it.
 ‘But the death of the soul is worse than freedom of error,” as Augustine was wont to say.
 When all restraints are removed by which men are kept on the narrow path of truth, their nature, which is already inclined to evil, propels them to ruin.
 Then truly “the bottomless pit” is open from which John saw smoke ascending which obscured the sun, and out of which locusts flew forth to devastate the earth.
 Thence comes transformation of minds, corruption of youths, contempt of sacred things and holy laws – in other words, a pestilence more deadly to the state than any other.
 Experience shows, even from earliest times, that cities renowned for wealth, dominion, and glory perished as a result of this single evil, namely immoderate freedom of opinion, license of free speech, and desire for novelty. …

-From this we can conclude with certainty that the matter of “religious liberty” is not some insignificant matter, but it a doctrinal and moral matter of the utmost importance, the violation of which on a wide enough scale will have dire consequences of Apocalyptic proportions (as we see around us everywhere today in 2008).
+From this we can conclude with certainty that the matter of “religious liberty” is not some insignificant matter, but it a doctrinal and moral matter of the utmost importance, the violation of which on a wide enough scale will have dire consequences of Apocalyptic proportions (as we see around us everywhere today circa 2009).

 Pope Leo XIII (1878 - 1903)

-Pope Pius IX’s immediate successor, Leo XIII also continued the Church’s condemnation of the principle of unbridled “liberty” as a “right” of individuals, as if anyone should have the “right” to spread errors and lies in public, especially in those matters regarding religion – for such lies ultimately contradict and even defame Our Lord Jesus Christ and His doctrines and cause once-Christian civilizations to self destruct, as we are unhappily witnessing in our own time:
+Pope Pius IX’s immediate successor, Leo XIII also continued the Church’s condemnation of the principle of unbridled “liberty” as a “right” of individuals, as if anyone should have the “right” to spread errors and lies in public, especially in those matters regarding religion – for such errors and lies contradict and defame Our Lord Jesus Christ and His doctrines, as well as cause once-Christian civilizations to self destruct, as we are unhappily witnessing in our own time:

 “… We must now consider briefly liberty of speech, and liberty of the press.
 It is hardly necessary to say that there can be no such right as this . . .
 For right is a moral power which – as We have before said and must again and again repeat – it is absurd to suppose that nature has accorded indifferently to truth and falsehood, to justice and injustice.
 Men have a right freely and prudently to propagate throughout the State what things soever are true and honorable, so that as many as possible may possess them; but lying opinions, than which no mental plague is greater, and vices which corrupt the heart and moral life should be diligently repressed by public authority, lest they insidiously work the ruin of the State …